anc3435/anc3435.github.io/_publications/just_et_al_2019.md

 ---
-title: "Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters"
+title: "Approximate Solutions to the {G}ardner Equation by Spectral modified Exponential Time Differencing Method"
 collection: publications
 permalink: /publications/just-et-al-2019
 excerpt: "We performed a low-resolution spectroscopic survey for 21 galaxy clusters to measure redshifts to galaxies in each of the cluster fields.
 Using these redshifts, we identified cluster members and studied their color as a function of their lcoal environment."